RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 # Overview

-This project explores housing prices in Pittsburgh, with a focus on identifying factors that influence property values, such as property characteristics, neighborhood ratings, and sale year.
-We use a range of statistical techniques, including linear regression, weighted least squares (WLS), ANOVA, and ANCOVA, to understand trends and relationships in housing prices across different neighborhoods.
+This project explores parcel prices in Pittsburgh, with a focus on identifying factors that influence property values, such as property characteristics, neighborhood ratings, and sale year.
+We use a range of statistical techniques, including linear regression, weighted least squares (WLS), ANOVA, and ANCOVA, to understand trends and relationships in parcel prices across different neighborhoods.

 # Data